Enjoy your Sagada Trip with SmartBro and Travel Factor

 Flooded roads.
 Photo by our only foreign companion, Phoenix.

 A far cry from the road I was acquainted to the first time, I was pleased with the improvements.
-While I hugged the jeepney baluster because of fright of falling over before, I sat with ease, cushioned by my companions and cradled by concrete underneath.
+While I hugged the jeepney baluster because of the fright of falling over before, I sat with ease, cushioned by my companions and cradled by concrete underneath.
 A few hours into the last leg of the trip, we stopped and stared at the roadblock ahead of us.
 A landslide kept us from warmth.
 We didn’t have a choice but to go down and hike up the mountain to get to another transportation that will finally take us to our hostel.
 Reaching Sagada, we found out our original hostel was flooded and we had to transfer to another hotel.
 We warmed and filled ourselves to the brim after our almost 18 hours of travel.
 I cocooned in my bed until the next morning.

 Mini-falls created by heavy rains during our Sagada Trip, the entrance to the Sagada Pottery House